neuro-team-femto/neuro-team-femto.github.io/_posts/2022-01-25-Upcoming_neuro_cafe.md

 On a rotating basis, each member of the lab speaks and teaches about something they know.
 Anything, really.
 Relevant and interesting topics, good skills to know, nice Python packages, an interesting paper they read and want to share... whatever!

 <br style="clear:both" />
+We try to keep this informal, so our rule of thumb is "one hour - one hour": if you're a speaker, don't spend more than one hour preparing it (possibly recycling existing material that you've taught or talked about elsewhere); and we try to keep the session within one single hour, so everyone can plan the rest of their afternoon.

 Topics are listed here for the upcoming term.

 ### Spring 2022